Arthur-Vic/Gas-Prices-Data-Analysis/README.md

 ## Analysis and Visualizations

-As I said earlier, I made a simple Power Bi Dashboard for ease of navigation and filtering of information as seen below:
+As I said earlier, I made a simple Power Bi Dashboard for ease of viewing, navigating and filtering of information as seen below:

 ![image](https://github.com/Arthur-Vic/Gas-Prices-Data-Analysis/assets/137464112/d673b919-f6e2-4cf9-82bc-bf0a6d9dfef3)